 However, if you find that both you and your teen are still struggling with making progress, don’t hesitate to talk to a teen therapy specialist.

-Please reach out to me today, or visit here to learn more about how I can help.
+Please reach out to me today, or visit teen counseling to learn more about how I can help.